bcabraham/advent-of-code-23/day1/README.md

 ### Test Cases
 - Case 1: There are two numbers in a line.
 The first number is the tens digit and the second number is the ones digit.
 - Case 2: There is only one number in a line.
 That number is both the tens and ones digit.
+- Case 3: There are multiple numbers and we only want the first and last.